-Experimental AI-generated summary referencing Polymarket data · UpdatedECB Interest Rates: June 2026
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedECB Interest Rates: June 2026

 50+ bps decrease